Distal median nerve dysfunction

 Tests that reveal distal median nerve dysfunction may include:

-Tests are guided by the suspected cause of the dysfunction as suggested by the patient's history, symptoms, and pattern of symptom development.
+Tests are guided by the suspected cause of the nerve dysfunction, which is based on your history, symptoms, and the way symptoms developed.
 They may include various blood tests, x-rays, imaging scans, or other tests and procedures.

 Treatment is aimed at correcting the underlying cause.

 If the median nerve is affected by carpal tunnel syndrome, a wrist splint can reduce further injury to the nerve and help relieve symptoms.
-It is often enough to wear the splint only at night to give the area a rest and allow inflammation to decrease.
+Wearing the splint at night will give the area a rest and allow inflammation to decrease.
+An injection into the wrist may help with symptoms, but it won't fix the underlying problem.

 In some cases, no treatment is required and recovery happens on its own.
 Over-the-counter or prescription medication may be needed to control nerve pain (neuralgia).

-Physical therapy exercises may be appropriate for some people to maintain muscle strength.
+Physical therapy exercises may help some peoplemaintain muscle strength.
 Orthopedic assistance may maximize the ability to use the hand.
 Such therapy may involve braces, splints, or other appliances.
 Vocational counseling, occupational therapy, occupational changes, job retraining, or other measures may be recommended.

 Some patients with carpal tunnel syndrome may need surgery.
 See: Carpal tunnel release